 Transactional vs transformative leadership

 Transactional leaders strive for the status quo – keeping the ship afloat.
 They keep the engines running and the passengers fed.
-Their focus is operations, constantly reminding the organization to reduce costs.
-How to know if your organization is transactional focused?
+Their focus is operations, constantly reminding the organisation to reduce costs.
+How to know if your organisation is transactional focused?
 Listen for these key phrases:

 - “We need a 5% across-the-board cost reduction”